dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/linear_constraints.md

 ````@example linear_constraints
 constraints = DataFrame(:Enabled => [true],
-                        # Constraining a single asset
+                        # Constraining a single asset.
                         :Type => ["Asset"],
-                        # Asset we want to constrain
+                        # Asset we want to constrain.
                         :Position => [:T],
                         # Constraining the weight of the asset to be
-                        # greater than or equal to something else
+                        # greater than or equal to something else.
                         :Sign => [">="],
-                        # Constraining relative to a subset of assets
+                        # Constraining relative to a subset of assets.
                         :Relative_Type => ["Subset"],
-                        # The set we want the subset to be taken from
+                        # The set we want the subset to be taken from.
                         :Relative_Set => [:PD],
-                        # The subset we want to use as a relative constrain
+                        # The subset we want to use as a relative constrain.
                         :Relative_Position => [3],
                         # The factor to multiply the weights of the asset
-                        # subset
+                        # subset.
                         :Factor => [0.03],
                         # The following categories are not used
                         # in this example.